corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/release-notes/highlights.md

     name: "Highlights"
 section_menu: corda-5-dev-preview
 ---
-*Do we want to highlight 4 changes? briefly mention future features?*
+*Do we want to highlight differneces with Corda 4? briefly mention future features?*

 ## Feature 1